High Museum of Art Brings Luca della Robbia's Marble Cantoria Panels to the U.S. for the First Time

 Exhibition to be presented with live and recorded performances based on music originally heard in Italy’s Florence Cathedral

 ATLANTA, Dec.
 30, 2013 – In October 2014, three marble panels from Italian sculptor Luca della Robbia’s famed organ loft created for Florence Cathedral will travel to the U.S. for the first time for “Make A Joyful Noise”: Renaissance Art and Music at Florence Cathedral at the High Museum of Art.

-The High’s exhibition will bring these panels back into the musical environment for which they were created by displaying them with other musical objects, including choir books from the cathedral and a lectern designed to hold them.
-Musical programming for the exhibition is being coordinated in partnership with the Atlanta Symphony Orchestra.
+The High’s exhibition will place these panels in the musical environment for which they were originally created by displaying them with other musical objects, including hand-decorated choir books from the cathedral and a lectern designed to hold them.
 The exhibition will be on view at the High from Oct.
 25, 2014 to Jan.
 11, 2015.

 Luca della Robbia began his Cantoria, originally designed as an organ loft but later used to hold choir singers, for the Cathedral of Florence in 1431.
 He worked for seven years on the project, eventually producing 10 exquisitely detailed panels that depict the celebratory text of Psalm 150.
 Luca focused his marble interpretation of the Psalm on jubilant children singing, playing instruments and frolicking to music.

 Research conducted in preparation for the High’s exhibition has produced a new chronology for the order in which Luca created the panels, uncovering a progression from simple instruments and cautious carving in the early panels to spectacularly nuanced facial expressions and musical representations in the final panels.
 Payment records show that the Cantoria’s commissioners recognized Luca’s achievement, increasing his compensation during the course of the project.